wwolny/bus-path-finding-app/README.md

 To start XMPP server go to `containers` directory and run command `docker-compose up`.
 To stop container hit `ctrl+c` or run command `docker-compose stop` in other terminal (the same directory).

 New users are added via `add_agents.sh` script.
 To execute script run eg. `source add_agents.sh`.

+## Agents
+### Driver
+Implemented as FSM.

+States:
+* init - wait for other agents to be available
+* chat - ready to take passengers
+* dnf - full

+Subscribe to all clients